 - 3.1 The Chief Executive is the most senior officer in the Council.
-It is their role to support the Councillors and to provide leadership for the Council. - 3.2 The Chief Executive is empowered to operate all the services of the Council and, except where powers, duties and functions are reserved, to exercise all powers, duties and functions of the Council, including those delegated to other officers with the exception of those statutory functions delegated exclusively to the Council's Director of Resources (Chief Finance / statutory functions delegated exclusively to the Council's Director of Resources (Chief Finance / statutory functions delegated exclusively to the Council's Director of Resources (Chief Finance / statutory functions delegated exclusively to the Council's Director of Resources (Chief Finance / statutory functions delegated exclusively functions or the Monitoring Officer. - 3.3 Every Council must, by law, appoint one of its officers as the Head of Paid Service.
+It is their role to support the Councillors and to provide leadership for the Council. - 3.2 The Chief Executive is empowered to operate all the services of the Council and, except where powers, duties and functions are reserved, to exercise all powers, duties and functions of the Council, including those delegated to other officers with the exception of those statutory functions delegated exclusively to the Council's Chief Finance / Section 151 Officer or the Monitoring Officer. - 3.3 Every Council must, by law, appoint one of its officers as the Head of Paid Service.
 The Chief Executive is also the Council's Head of Paid Service.
-Their responsibility in this role is to make proposals to the Council about the manner in which the discharge of the Council's functions is coordinated and the numbers, grades and organisation of staff required and the proper management of those staff.
-The Chief Executive has power to exercise any function of the Head of Paid Service contained in any legislation and in any other Part of this Constitution. - 3.4 The Chief Executive is given delegated power to undertake the following roles and responsibilities and to take the following decisions subject to the terms of this Constitution: - 3.4.1 To be the Council's principal officer representative and to promote its good image and reputation - 3.4.2 To lead and direct the strategic management of the Council - 3.4.3 To appoint other officers as Proper Officers for the purposes of any specific Council service area or function and to maintain an up to date record showing who is appointed to act as the Proper Officer for all Council service areas and functions - 3.4.4 Unless another officer is appointed as Proper Officer, to act as Proper Officer for the Council for the purposes of all Council service areas and functions - 3.4.5 To discharge emergency planning and civil protection functions:
+Their responsibility in this role is to make proposals to the Council about the manner in which the discharge of the Council's functions is co-ordinated and the numbers, grades and organisation of staff required and the proper management of those staff.
+The Chief Executive has power to exercise any function of the Head of Paid Service contained in any legislation and in any other Part of this Constitution. - 3.4 The Chief Executive is given delegated power to undertake the following roles and responsibilities and to take the following decisions subject to the terms of this Constitution: - 3.4.1 To be the Council's principal officer representative and to promote its good image and reputation

-- 3.4.6 To take such steps (including the incurring of expenditure where necessary) as may be required in the event of any national or local emergency requiring immediate action by the Council - 3.4.7 To undertake the communications, marketing and media functions of the Council with regard to policy and strategic direction. - 3.4.8 To exercise any function of the Council which is not specified in the Constitution or in law as a function that must be exercised by Councillors, except the statutory functions of the Monitoring Officer. - 3.4.9 To take any decision where any delay incurred in taking the decision would seriously prejudice the Council's or the public interest to the extent that it is appropriate to exercise emergency powers.
+- 3.4.2 To lead and direct the strategic management of the Council - 3.4.3 To appoint other officers as Proper Officers for the purposes of any specific Council service area or function and to maintain an up to date record showing who is appointed to act as the Proper Officer for all Council service areas and functions - 3.4.4 Unless another officer is appointed as Proper Officer, to act as Proper Officer for the Council for the purposes of all Council service areas and functions - 3.4.5 To discharge emergency planning and civil protection functions; - 3.4.6 To take such steps (including the incurring of expenditure where necessary) as may be required in the event of any national or local emergency requiring immediate action by the Council - 3.4.7 To undertake the communications, marketing and media functions of the Council with regard to policy and strategic direction. - 3.4.8 To exercise any function of the Council which is not specified in the Constitution or in law as a function that must be exercised by Councillors, except the statutory functions of the Monitoring Officer. - 3.4.9 To take any decision where any delay incurred in taking the decision would seriously prejudice the Council's or the public interest to the extent that it is appropriate to exercise emergency powers.
 This may include waiving the Council's Contracts Procedure Rules to the extent that this complies with domestic laws.
-In exercising this power, the Chief Executive must consult with the Leader of the Council, the Monitoring Officer and the Director of Resources (Chief Finance Officer / style="style-type: square;">style="style-type: square;">style="style-type: square;">style="style-type: square;">style="style-type: square; or in their absence, their nominated deputies, unless the delay caused by doing so would itself be likely to result in danger to life or property.
-The Chief Executive will report any such decision to the next meeting of Council;">Style="style-type: square;">style="style-type: square;">style="style-type: square;">style="style-type: square;">style="style-type: style-type: square;">style=type: style-type: square; or in their absence, their nominated deputies, unless the delay caused by doing so would itself be likely to result in danger to life or property.
+In exercising this power, the Chief Executive must consult with the Leader of the Council, the Monitoring Officer and the Chief Finance Officer / Section 151 Officer or in their absence, their nominated deputies, unless the delay caused by doing so would itself be likely to result in danger to life or property.
 The Chief Executive will report any such decision to the next meeting of Council; - 3.4.10 To allocate or re-allocate responsibility for functions in the Scheme of Delegation to Officers provided that any changes applicable for a period of more than six months must be reported to Council as a change to the Scheme of Delegation.